-The best photo editors provide a simple way to enhance your digital images with a range of advanced tools to get the most out of your creativity.
+The best photo editors provide a simple way to enhance your digital images with advanced features and powerfully creative tools.

 Many devices now come with basic built-in photo editing software.
-But while these are useful for quick alterations, though, the best photo editors - and even some of the best free photo editors - let you to do so much more.
-From object removal to advanced curve adjustments, the top photo editing software will let you unlock the next level in advanced image improvements.
+But while these are useful for quick alterations, the best photo editors - and even some of the best free photo editors - let you to do so much more.
+From object removal to advanced curve adjustments, top photo editing software will let you unlock the next level in advanced image improvements.

 Ready to go beyond brightness and saturation sliders?
 We’ve tested all of the best photo editing software, to help you find exactly the right editor for your needs, budget, and experience.

-We’ve selected these photo editors after comparing and testing them across numerous aspects, like hardware requirements, performance, toolsets, effects, RAW file processing and conversion, tethering, and affordability.
+We’ve selected these photo editors after comparing and testing them across aspects, like hardware requirements, performance, toolsets, effects, RAW file processing and conversion, tethering, and affordability.
 We also looked at their pricing models and compatibility with different cameras and image formats.

 Each tool has been recommended because it ticks a particular box – whether because it’s great value, fantastic for a particular purpose, or simply the very best editing software you can get.

 The best photo editors of 2023